 You should be able to log into Pinitto, find the thing you came for in under a minute and close the tab.
 You should not feel any pull to check it again before tomorrow.
 The weekly digest will tell you if you missed anything important.

-If you find yourself spending a lot of time inside Pinitto, something is probably wrong.
-Either you're an admin doing setup work (fair), or the platform is failing at its job.
+If you find yourself spending a lot of time inside Pinitto, something is probably off.
+Either you're an admin doing setup work, or the platform is failing at its job.
 Either way, we'd rather know.